Sleeping in Airports

 Money

 • ATMs / Cash Machines – Need cash?
 ATMs are available 24 hours a day.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you are travelling internationally.
 You may also want to notify your bank of your travel plans.
 Locations: throughout the Upper and Lower levels of Terminals 1 and 2.

-• Currency Exchange – Currency exchange offices operate daily, on varying schedules, throughout the airport.
-A large variety of 24-hour currency exchange kiosks are located in Terminal 1, on the Lower Level.
+• Currency Exchange – Currency exchange offices operate daily, on varying schedules, throughout both terminals.
+A large variety of 24-hour currency exchange kiosks are in Terminal 1, on the Lower Level.

-• Duty Free & Shopping – Dufry duty-free shopping is available 24 hours on the Upper Level of Terminal 1, and also on the Upper and Lower levels of Terminal 2, open daily from 5:00AM – 11:00PM.
-In addition, a wide variety of retail stores, gift shops, and newsstands are also available, with some open 24 hours.
+Shopping – Dufry duty-free shopping is available 24 hours a day on the Upper and Lower Levels of Terminal 1 and at varying times on the Upper and Lower levels of Terminal 2.
+In addition, a wide variety of retail stores, gift shops, and newsstands are also available, with some open 24 hours a day.

-• Smoking – The SMK Lounge offers two designated airside smoking areas.
+Smoking – The SMK Lounge offers two designated airside smoking areas.
 Locations: Terminal 1 and Terminal 2.
-Hours: 7:00AM to 11.59PM, 7 days a week.

 Do you want to make the most of your stopover or long layover by getting out of the airport to do some sightseeing?
 Check out our Mexico City Airport Layover Sightseeing guide or explore Things to do in Mexico City on Tripadvisor.